RCHG/rchg.github.io/_posts/2015-12-11-Data-Assimilation.md

 Often the difference $$x_{o}-x_{b}$$ is named as additional information or innovation over the background.

-The situation on the case of atmospheric models is more complicated because we have a model-grid and the observations are not exactly in our grid (or it is not necessary) and it is possible that we have a kind of heterogeneous sources with different error properties.
-This means that data assimilation in atmospheric sciences needs more sophisticated approaches.
+The situation on the case of atmospheric models is more complicated because we have a model-grid, and the observations are not exactly in our grid (or it is not necessary).
+Also it is possible that we have a kind of heterogeneous sources with different error properties.
+This means that data assimilation in atmospheric sciences needs sustancially more sophisticated approaches.

 ### Optimal Interpolation [^3]